-This management information circular is furnished in connection with the solicitation of proxies by the management of HIVE DIGITAL TECHNOLOGIES LTD. (the "Corporation") for use at the annual general and special meeting (the "Meeting"), of the shareholders (the "Shareholders") of common shares of the Corporation ("Common Shares"), to be held on November 29th, 2023 at the time and place and for the purposes set forth in the accompanying Notice of Meeting.
+This management information circular is furnished in connection with the solicitation of proxies by the management of HIVE DIGITAL TECHNOLOGIES LTD. (the "Corporation") for use at the annual general and special meeting (the "Meeting"), of the shareholders (the "Shareholders") of common shares of the Corporation ("Common Shares"), to be held on December 11, 2024 at the time and place and for the purposes set forth in the accompanying Notice of Meeting.
 It is expected that the solicitation will be made primarily by mail.
 However, officers and employees of the Corporation may also solicit proxies by telephone, e-mail or in person.
 Additionally, Laurel Hill Advisory Group ("Laurel Hill") has been engaged by the Corporation in connection with the Meeting as the Corporation's proxy solicitation agent and shareholder communications advisor.
-Laurel Hill will receive a fee of \$42,500.00 for services provided, plus reasonable out-of-pocket expenses.
+Laurel Hill will receive a fee of \$35,000 for services provided, plus reasonable out-of-pocket expenses.
 These persons will receive no compensation for such solicitation, other than their ordinary salaries or fees.
 The total cost of solicitation of proxies will be borne by the Corporation.
-Pursuant to National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101"), arrangements have been made with clearing agencies, brokerage houses and other financial intermediaries to forward proxy-related materials to the beneficial owners of the Common Shares.
-See "Appointment and Revocation of Proxies - Notice to Beneficial Holders of Shares" below.
-The Corporation will provide, without cost to such person, upon request to the Secretary of the Corporation, additional copies of the foregoing documents for this purpose.